mindspore-ai/docs/docs/devtoolkit/docs/source_en/index.rst

    .. image:: ./images/clip_image050.jpg

-3. Select the ZIP package of the plug-in.
+3. Select the ZIP package of the plug-in (take version 1.7 as an example).

    .. image:: ./images/clip_image052.jpg